baltpeter/thesis-mobile-consent-dialogs/thesis/600_device-instrumentation-framework.md

 # Device Instrumentation Framework

 We developed a framework for automated instrumentation of Android and iOS apps for this analysis.
 The framework can manage (install, run, and uninstall) apps, set app permissions and extract app preferences, collect the device network traffic (including HTTPS and certificate-pinned traffic) while an app is running, as well as analyse and interact with elements displayed on screen.
-It builds on and extends previous work on data protection in mobile apps that the author was involved in (TODO: cite).
+It builds on and extends previous work on data protection in mobile apps that the author conducted and participated in (TODO: cite).

 TODO: Also top charts + app download